BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 One of my favourite types of presentation, with concrete things that you can then apply in your daily life as a developer.

-Alex sumed up his speech in 5 points:
+Alex summed up his speech in 5 points:

 - **Accept imperfections** in your codebase: perfect is the ennemy of good, shortcuts and exceptions can be taken if they are well documented.
 - **[Colocate code](https://alexmoldovan.dev/code-bites/colocation-is-king)** according to concerns is a way of improving readability and therefore maintainability and efficiency.
 - **Reusability** is not always the better choice vs **duplication**, you should find the right balance, abstraction should come when a piece of code is proven as a long term solution.
-- **Readability and understandability** of the code is very important for the future developpers, leaves comments, break conditions with more than 3 members using intermediate variables.
+- **Readability and understandability** of the code is very important for the future developpers that will maintain your code, leaves comments, break conditions with more than 3 members using intermediate variables.
 - Use **Typescript** intensively and try to handle all the possible states of your data.

-At Bedrock, we've always tried to apply a maximum of [best practices](https://tech.bedrockstreaming.com/2021/09/01/bonnes-pratiques-web.html) 🇫🇷 including some developped here by Alex, to ensure the maintenability of our web codebase.
+At Bedrock, we've always tried to apply a maximum of [best practices](https://tech.bedrockstreaming.com/2021/09/06/web-best-practices.html) including some developped here by Alex, to ensure the maintenability of our web codebase.
 It seems to be working pretty good since this JS project is now 10 years old!

 ### Why Your Performance Work Is Not Seen - Vinicius Dallacqua